 4. Olajide, O. A., & Lawanson, T. (2025).
 Claiming the right to the city: the politics of urban reform coalitions in Lagos.
 Environment & Urbanization, 37(1), 57-75. doi:10.1177/09562478251318231

-Are you ready to be part of something meaningful?
-At AHUWA Lab, we believe in the power of collective action to drive real change.
+Are you ready to be part of something meaningful?At AHUWA Lab, we believe in the power of collective action to drive real change.
 Whether you're passionate about sustainability, innovation, education, or community development, your voice and your actions matter.
-Now is the time to step forward.
-Explore our initiatives, volunteer your time or share your expertise and help our communities move closer to a more inclusive, resilient, and empowered future.
-We’re not just building projects; we’re building movements.
-And we want you with us.Click below to get involved.
-Sign up for updates, attend our events, or become a member of our growing network of changemakers.Together, we can turn ideas into impact.
+Now is the time to step forward.We are building movements and we want you with us.Click below to get involved.
+Sign up for updates, attend our events, or become a member of our growing network of changemakers.

 Please sign up for our quarterly news letter or write to us AHUWA/UCL Lab